 WHEN do I send a Notice of Furnishing in Michigan?

-For subcontractors, suppliers, and parties not directly contracted with the owner, the Michigan Notice of Furnishing must be sent within 20 days of first furnishing labor and/or materials.
+For subcontractors, suppliers, any lien claimant, and parties not directly contracted with the owner, the Michigan Notice of Furnishing must be sent within 20 days of first furnishing labor and/or materials.
 Laborers must submit notice within 30 days from when wages were due.
 The Sworn Statement should be provided when requested or when payment is due.

 Keep in mind:

 - Better late than never!
-Late liens will only reduced by the amount the owner paid prior to receiving the notice.
+Late construction liens will only reduced by the amount the owner paid prior to receiving the notice.